 Here are some general tips for maximizing rewards programs without revealing key personal information.

 Set up an email address to handle nothing but rewards program emails.
 Then, whenever you sign up for a program, give this address.
 Keep tabs on that address every once in a while and see if you can dig out some good offers.
 Many rewards programs mail out great coupons via email that can really save some cash.

 If you’re cautious about giving out other personal information, make it up.
 This might violate the rules of the program, but in most cases, the program’s benefits are “virtual,” meaning they don’t require direct contact with your identity.

 Slim down your wallet by combining a bunch of the cards.
-Use justoneclubcard.com to cut down the size of your wallet by up to 87% by literally combining up to eight rewards cards onto a single card.
-I have several of these cards and I’ve found that they really work great.
+If you have a smartphone, use KeyRing to cut down the size of your wallet by up to 87% by literally combining all your rewards cards onto your phone.
+Plus, the app can help you save by offering additional coupons and keeping a digital grocery list.